danielhafezi/imid-cluster-dashboard/README.md

 ## Features

 - **Data Loading and Processing:** Loads synthetic patient, condition, medication, and encounter data from CSV files into a SQLite database.
-- **Patient Clustering:** Utilizes K-Means clustering based on patient age, condition count, and medication count.
+- **Dual Clustering Techniques:** Implements both K-Means and DBSCAN clustering algorithms based on patient age, condition count, and medication count.
+Users can easily switch between these methods to compare different clustering approaches.
 - **Interactive Visualization:** Displays patient clusters in an interactive scatter plot, allowing users to explore patient groups visually.
-- **AI Summaries:** Integrates Google Gemini API to generate descriptive summaries of patient clusters.
+- **AI Summaries:** Integrates Google Gemini API to generate descriptive summaries of patient clusters, tailored to the selected clustering method.

 ## Data Source